mputzi/moodle-mod_mootyper/README.md

 6. NEW IN THIS RELEASE

+There is now a new key top text color setting.
+This will allow you to now have a layout with dark colored keys, with white text, or some other light colored text.

+There is now a new time limit setting that can be used for any Mode.

+There is now a new required WPM rate setting that can be used for any Mode.

+Information labels on the pages for view.php, gview.php, and owngrades.php now include the new time limit, Required precision, and the new Required WPM.

 You can now set a typing time limit from 0:00 (not used) to 10:00 minutes.
-However, you will need to make sure each exercise is long enough so that your fastest typer will NOT run out of something to type.
+However, you will need to make sure each exercise is long enough, character count wise, so that your fastest typer will NOT run out of something to type.

 You can now set a required Word Per Minute rate.
 Failure to achieve the posted rate, is treated just the same as failing to achieve the required